univention/univention-corporate-server/doc/manual/windows/ad-connection.rst

    The variable defines the locations in the directory service that the connector excludes from the synchronization.
-   The values can contain positions in Active Directory and in the UCS LDAP.
+   The values can contain positions in Active Directory and in the UCS LDAP directory.
    By default, the variable isn't set.

    For example: